fruit/sfDoctrineTablePlugin/README.markdown

     $q->select('a.*, c.slug')->execute();

-  If anybody can help me to elegantly solve this issue - I will be pleasantly thankful.
+  If anybody can elegantly help me to solve this issue - I will be pleasantly thankful.

 # 10. <a id="tdd">TDD</a>

-  Tested basic functionality.
+  The basic functionality is tested.

     [plain]